 If you wish to be able to refer to any oral response to an ethical enquiry then the onus is on you to take a note of that response and to have that note confirmed by the person on the Ethical Enquiries Service who gave it.

-If a response is given to you in writing, then the Bar Council will retain a copy of that response, but it may not retain any record of an oral response.
+If a response is given to you in writing, then the Bar Council will retain a copy of that response and the original query for no more than 18 months.

 If you wish to refer to an oral or written response, or to any advice given in or in relation to it, then the identity of the person who provided it may not be disclosed without the prior consent of that person or the Chairman of the Ethics Committee, except in the following situation: you may disclose their identity when responding to a complaint made to the Bar Standards Board or the Legal Ombudsman.